-As previously mentioned, the proposed project includes the replacement of 90 existing utility structures within AoT areas.
-The structures must be replaced due to environmental damage.
+As previously mentioned, the proposed project includes the replacement of 42 existing utility structures within AoT areas.
+The structures must be replaced as they are old and worn and must be replaced in order for the transmission lines to continue to function safely and reliably.
 The process for replacing structures consists of drilling approximately 4-ft diameter holes to install a caisson approximately 7 to 15 ft below the ground surface.
 New structures will be installed in caissons and backfilled with clean, suitable materials.
 Spoils produced from drilling will be disposed in approved upland areas at a minimum distance of 100 ft from wetland areas.
 Any disturbed upland and wetland areas will be restored or stabilized upon completion of work.
 Anchors will also be installed to stabilize new structures.
 Anchors will be installed by excavating trenches, installing the concrete block anchors, and backfilling trenches.
 Backfill for anchors in wetlands will consist of hydric soils to maintain hydric conditions in the soil.